HL7/fhir-saner/input/pagecontent/transaction-1.md

 because it increases search efficiency).

-All date searches must allow a range to be specified, but need not allow more than one range.
+All date searches **shall** allow a range to be specified, but need not allow more than one range.
 Approximate ranges are not required to be supported because server support for these is not commonly available, nor implemented in readily reproducable fashions (the definition of an approximate date can have different meanings for different servers).
 Simple eq, le, lt, ge, and gt **should** be sufficient to specify date ranges.